nikolax11/section-11/SECTION_11.md

 - If RI < 0.7 for >3 consecutive days, trigger block-level deload or load-modulation review

 AI systems must only consider caloric-reduction or weight-optimization phases during readiness-positive windows (DI ≥ 0.95, HR drift ≤ 3 %, RI ≥ 0.8), referencing Section 8 — Weight Adjustment Control.

 ---

+### TSB Interpretation (Phase-Aware)

+**During Build Phases (normal training blocks):**
+- TSB −10 to −30: **Normal and expected** — reflects productive overload, not a problem
+- TSB < −30: Monitor closely; check for compounding fatigue signals
+- TSB > 0: Unusual during build — indicates under-training or unplanned recovery

+**Recovery recommendations based on TSB alone are NOT warranted** during build phases unless accompanied by:
+- HRV ↓ > 20%
+- RHR ↑ ≥ 5 bpm
+- Feel ≥ 4/5
+- Performance decline

+A negative TSB is the mechanism of adaptation, not a warning signal.

+---